ROBelgium/MSNoise/doc/how_tos.rst

 `wx` or `PySide` are present, so traitsui has a backend to render the GUI for the Configurator.
 The "not-required" packages are checked for information, those packages can be useful for reporting / hacking / rendering the data.

-To install a missing package, for example *obspy*, use the easy_install command (easy_install is a python script that comes with setuptools):
+To install a missing package, for example *obspy*, use the pip command:

 .. code-block:: sh

-    $ easy_install obspy
+    $ pip install obspy